-Thanks to legislative moves made in 2012, anyone in the state aged 21+ can enjoy online poker via their desktop or mobile.
-In fact, thanks to 888Poker, Delaware Park, Harrington Raceway, and Dover Downs, it’s not just poker games on offer.
+Thanks to legislative moves made in 2012, anyone in the state aged 21+ can enjoy online poker via their desktop or mobile today in 2022.
+In fact, thanks to 888poker, Delaware Park, Harrington Raceway, and Dover Downs, it’s not just poker games on offer.
 To provide a complete gaming experience, legal Delaware online poker apps feature bonuses, tournaments, and unique innovations such as BLAST.
 In this guide to Delaware poker online, we unpack all of this and more.
 So, let’s jump to all that now if you’re ready to play in the First State.

 Legal Delaware poker sites have been going strong since 2013.
 Although it’s not the biggest US gaming market, liquidity-sharing pacts helped the First State remain a strong player.
 In 2020, activity surged due to COVID-19 restrictions.
 With people on lockdown and live poker rooms shut, players had no choice but to play online.

 Year-on-year activity in March 2020 was up 87%.
 Traffic also surged by 48% and 12% in April and May, respectively.
 Although things plateaued as lockdown restrictions eased, the sharp upturn did help raise the baseline.
 The hope is that this will make Delaware a more profitable poker market in the coming years.

 2020 also saw 888poker sign a two-year extension to its licensing agreement.
 This means it will remain the sole provider of internet poker in the state until 2022.
 As yet, there’s been no word on whether the likes of PokerStars, partypoker and the likes will be able to apply for licenses.
 However, if the state is to become a powerhouse on the gaming scene, more networks are needed.
 That fact aside, it’s still possible to play legal online poker in Delaware.